Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 A 10-point veterans preference may be awarded to:

-To receive 5 points, submit a copy of DD214 showing dates of honorable service with the application.
-To receive 10 points, submit an official statement from VA or the service branch, dated within the past 12 months, which confirms qualification to receive 10 points.
-Spouses or surviving spouses must also submit evidence of marriage or veteran’s death.
+To receive 5 points, submit a copy of DD214 showing the dates of honorable service with the application.
+To receive 10 points, submit an official statement from the VA or the service branch dated within the past 12 months that confirms qualification to receive 10 points.
+Spouses or surviving spouses must also submit evidence of marriage or the veteran’s death.

 Employment Services for Hawaii Veterans

-The Workforce Development Division (WDD) and its network of American Job Centers (also called One-Stop Centers) offers an array of employment and training services to Hawaii veterans, as well as relevant applicant recruiting assistance tailored to the needs of the business community.
+The Workforce Development Division (WDD) and its network of American Job Centers (also called One-Stop Centers) offer an array of employment and training services to Hawaii veterans and relevant applicant recruiting assistance tailored to the business community’s needs.

 Jobseekers can access employment search engines at HireNet Hawaii or by visiting any WDD office or One-Stop Career Center.

-Additional information on veteran services and programs can be found in the Hawaii Workforce Development Division brochure.
+Additional veteran service and program information can be found in the Hawaii Workforce Development Division brochure.

 Hawaii American Job Center directory